 Those answering your phones should be prepared ahead of time.
 Have a set standardized greeting that everyone uses.
 Within a few seconds, the caller should know what company they are calling and with whom they are speaking.
 While it is important to courteous and polite, avoid being too informal – keep things professional.

 Having answers readily available to frequently asked questions is wise.
 You want your staff to come across as knowledgeable about the business and have confidence in their responses.
 It is not a bad idea to have staff practice their phone etiquette.
-Things as small as tone can have a huge impact.
+Things as small as the tone of your voice, facial expressions, and body language can have a huge impact.
+You also want to limit background noise and give the caller the same amount of attention you would give a friend on a personal call.

 3. Connect the Caller to the Proper Person